Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: METHODS

 \subsection{The CD-UCT Method}

 The method, which we term Causal Discovery UCT (CD-UCT), is given in pseudocode in Algorithm~\ref{alg:cd-uct}.
 It builds on the Upper Confidence Bound for Trees (UCT)~\citep{kocsis_bandit_2006} variant of Monte Carlo Tree Search (MCTS).
-While a full review of MCTS is outside the scope of this work -- we refer the interested reader to~\citep{browne_survey_2012} for a comprehensive survey, we will briefly review the aspects that are relevant for the present work.
+A detailed overview of MCTS is given in Section~\ref{subsec:mcts} of the Supplementary Material, including definitions of the components used in the pseudocode description.